CristianSifuentes/C-sharp/README.md

           public class MyClass { }
      ```
 - **Span Improvements:** Optimize memory and performance for `Span` and `Memory`.
+   * `Span<T>` and `ReadOnlySpan<T>` enable efficient slicing of strings or arrays without allocations.
    * Improve performance for string and array manipulation by avoiding unnecessary allocations.
      ```csharp
           Span<int> span = stackalloc int[] { 1, 2, 3 };
           foreach (var num in span) {